 - 1. In most cases the UR92 should be situated near the physical center of your layout.
-One UR92 usually covers a circle of about 300+ feet across.
+One UR92 usually covers a circle of about 150+ feet across.
 Some layouts may require additional UR92s for adequate signal coverage. - 2.
-Connect the PS14 DC power supply to the UR92 via the DC power jack on the side of the UR92.
-Plug the PS14 into a 110 V outlet.
-The green and red LEDs should blink and the red LED should stay on. - Connect the UR92 to your working LocoNet using one of the RJ12 jacks at the rear of the UR92.
+Connect the PS14 DC power supply to the UR92 via the DC power jack on the side of the UR92.Plug the PS14 into a 110 V outlet.
+The green and red LEDs should blink and the red LED should stay on. - 3.
+Connect the UR92 to your working LocoNet using one of the RJ12 jacks at the rear of the UR92.
 The red LED will go off and the GREEN RADIO LED will wink at a 2-second interval to indicate that it is configured for duplex radio operation. - 4.
-If your layout has UR91s and or UR90s installed, re-set the LocoNet ID by plugging in any DT402 throttle while holding down the EDIT Key.
+If your layout has UR91s and or UR90s installed, re-set the LocoNet ID by plugging in any DT500 throttle while holding down the EDIT Key.
 Release the EDIT Key.
-Use the R throttle knob to set the LocoNet ID (00-07) you want to use and press Enter to complete LocoNet ID set up.
+Use the R throttle knob to set the LocoNet ID (00-07) you want to use and press the ENTER key to complete LocoNet ID set up.
 As simplex and infrared throttles plug in to LocoNet, they will log on to the LocoNet ID automatically and all three technologies will work together.

 That is all that is required for UR92 installation!
-You are now ready to join the Duplex Group with your DT402 Duplex Throttle!
+You are now ready to join the Duplex Group with your DT500 Duplex Throttle!
 See UR92 installation guide for additional information on setup and troubleshooting.

-2.2 Join Your DT402D Throttle to the Duplex Group
+2.2 Join Your DT500D Throttle to the Duplex Group

 The following plug in method of joining the UR92 Duplex Group is convenient and will always work to join any Duplex throttle to a particular UR92 Group.
-See Section 8.4 for instructions on tetherless operation of the DT402D, including how to join a Duplex Group without plugging in to LocoNet.
+See Section 8.4 for instructions on tetherless operation of the DT500D, including how to join a Duplex Group without plugging in to LocoNet.

-- 1. Connect a DT402D Duplex Radio Throttle (with a known good battery installed) to the front RJ12 jack of the UR92 until the throttle initializes. - 2.
-Disconnect the DT402D from the LocoNet jack.
-The DT402D will briefly display an 8 character Duplex Group name and the Channel number (#11 through #26) being used by the Group.
-The Duplex Group name is not important at this point, it is simply used by the DT402D to join this Duplex group on its particular Duplex channel.
-Note: If your DT402 throttle displays "Idle" at this point, simply plug in to LocoNet again and allow your throttle to re-initialize. - 3.
-The DT402D has now joined the Duplex Group and can be operated as if it were plugged in to LocoNet. - 4.
-Use the DT402D throttle to select one of the locomotives on your system.
+- 1. Install a known good 9v battery in your DT500D Duplex Radio Throttle.
+Connect the DT500D Duplex Radio Throttle to the front RJ12 jack of the UR92 and wait until the throttle re-initializes. - 2.
+Disconnect the DT500D from the LocoNet jack.
+The DT500D will briefly display battery power then, an 8 character Duplex Group name and the Channel number (#11 through #26) being used by the Group.
+The Duplex Group name is not important at this point, it is simply used by the DT500D to join this Duplex group on its particular Duplex channel.
+Note: If your DT500 throttle displays "Idle" at this point, simply plug in to LocoNet again and allow your throttle to re-initialize. - 3.
+The DT500D has now joined the Duplex Group and can be operated as if it were plugged in to LocoNet. - 4.
+Use the DT500D throttle to select one of the locomotives on your system.
 The UR92's GREEN RADIO LED will blink to show that good duplex messages are being received.
-If the RF transmissions are not acknowledged by the UR92, the DT402D will blink its white "flashlight" LED to show that there is a duplex radio communication problem.
+If the RF transmissions are not acknowledged by the UR92, the DT500D will blink its white "flashlight" LED to show that there is a duplex radio communication problem.
 This usually indicates a range or interference issue.
 (See the UR92 manual for more information on troubleshooting duplex radio issues.) - 5.
-DT402Ds remember the last Duplex Group they joined, even if the batteries are removed, so when re-powered they will automatically rejoin this particular Group if it is within duplex radio range without being plugged in to the system.
+DT500Ds remember the last Duplex Group they joined, even if the unit is turned off or the batteries are removed.
+When re-powered they will automatically rejoin this particular Group if it is within duplex radio range without being plugged in to the system.